WFSRDataScience/CHEFS/README.md

 ## About this repository

-This respository contains everything required to create a local version of the CHEFS database, further discussed in the accompanying article: "Trends from 300 million European food safety monitoring measurements: the CompreHensive European Food Safety (CHEFS) Database".
+This respository contains everything required to create a local version of the CHEFS database, further discussed in the accompanying article: "Food safety monitoring trends across Europe: insights from the 392-million-entry CompreHensive European Food Safety (CHEFS) database".
 The repository is structured as follows:

 -   01. Scripts : collection of scripts for database setup, data download and data processing
 -   02. Prevalence Data : Folder to store microbiological Prevalence data (empty for now)